Mirlenko/Propulsion_Plants_Maintenance_Prediction/README.md

-# Propulsion_Plants_Maintenance_Prediction
-Gas Turbine and Compressor Decay State Coefficients Prediction
+# Gas Turbine and Compressor Decay State Coefficients Prediction

 * In the current project the Predictive Maintenance estimator models are built to predict the Gas Turbine and Compressor decay state coefficients;
 * the models are based on ML and DL concepts;